History

 Alex Box Stadium, Skip Bertman Field Information

-Stadium Name: Alex Box Stadium (dedicated May 29, 1943, at original stadium location on the west side of LA Highway 30, across the highway from Tiger Stadium)
+Stadium Name: Alex Box Stadium (dedicated May 29, 1943, at original stadium location on the west side of Louisiana Highway 30, across the highway from Tiger Stadium)

 Field Name: Skip Bertman Field (dedicated May 17, 2013)